Investing in T-bills

 You will simply need an SRS account with one of the three SRS operators which you would have if you have deposited funds in your SRS account before.

-You can apply through the internet banking portal of your SRS Operator.
+You can apply through the internet banking portal or mobile banking app of your SRS Operator.
 Application with DBS ends online 1 business day before the auction date at 9pm.
 There are no charges, all application fees are waived.

-To apply for t-bills using SRS funds with DBS,
+Looking to apply for T-bills using SRS funds with DBS?

 Using CPF funds to invest in T-bills